indiana-university/rivet-docs/content/components/page-content/step-indicator.md

 - Avoid providing users with links to future steps before they have completed the current step

 ## Accessibility notes
+- A step marker must always have a `.rvt-steps__label` element that contains plain text, regardless of the contents of the `.rvt-steps__indicator` element
 - Add the `aria-current="step"` attribute to a `.rvt-steps__item-content` element to indicate the current step
 - Use `aria-hidden` to hide `.rvt_steps__indicator` elements from screen readers if the `.rvt_steps__label` element already has the number of step in it